msg-byu/getting-started/instructions/python_packages.md

 ```

 You should have seen the number 4 printed to the screen before you
 typed `exit()`.
-If you didn't or any of these commands gave you errors
+If you didn't, or if any of these commands gave you errors,
 stop and go back through this setup to ensure that you have everything
 correct.
 If